anders-biostat/sc_methods/Tm_dist/README.md

 - `Tabula_muris_10x.h5ad` -- The Scanpy Anndata file with the Tabula muris Dropseq data.
 This file can be generated with the above script, or downloaded [here](http://www.zmbh.uni-heidelberg.de/Anders/div/Tabula_muris_10x.h5ad)

-- `similarity_by_blocks.ipynb` -- A notebook to create a cell-to-cell similarity-score matrix and save it in a (huge) HDF5 file
+- `similarity_hdf5.ipynb` -- A notebook to create a cell-to-cell similarity-score matrix and save it in a (huge) HDF5 file (`sims.hdf5`, not saved to github; recreate it yourself)

 - `endo_neighbours.ipynb` -- A notebook trying out ways to use this similarity matrix to call cell types.